Sudden Oak Death (Phytophthora ramorum)

 I am interested in continuing to research these and other pathogen diseases to improve native species protection as well as forest plantation and stand management.
 It is my goal to become a forest pathologist with experience in 'omics as well as applied methods of forest health management.

 From sample collection to sequencing, I have experience with all steps of the process.

 I have a strong background in both scientific and non-scientific writing, and enjoy science writing for the public.

-Experience in both Southeast and Pacific Northwest forests, including forest health, cruising, and general management.
+Experienced in both Southeast and Pacific Northwest USA forests, including forest health, cruising, and general management.